-Where it is not possible to estimate the recoverable amount of an individual asset, the impairment test is carried out on the asset's cash-generating unit, which is the lowest group of assets in which the asset belongs for which there are separately identifiable cash inflows that are largely independent of the cash inflows from other assets.
-Each of the Company's exploration and evaluation assets is considered to be a cash-generating unit.
+Where it is not possible to estimate the recoverable amount of an individual asset, the impairment test is carried out on the asset's CGU, which is the lowest group of assets in which the asset belongs for which there are separately identifiable cash inflows that are largely independent of the cash inflows from other assets.
+Each of the Company's exploration and evaluation assets is considered to be a CGU.